adtork/Jeremy-Azure-lab/boot-specific-NVA-version/readme.md

 # How to find and use a specific NVA image.
-Examples include an ASAv and CSR in Azure region East.
+Examples include an Cisco ASAv/CSR and Palo Alto Networks in Azure region East.

 **Fill in Azure region to find available publishers.**
 <pre lang="...">